 What happens if you put too much in Roth IRA?
-You may be subjected to additional fees and unwanted attention from the IRS.
+You may be subject to additional fees and attention from the IRS.

 What are the contribution limits?

-The limits are stated in the chart above.
-Repko explains, “If you are married and filing jointly on your tax return, and your modified adjusted gross income (MAGI) is less than $193,000, then you can contribute the full amount ($6,000 per year for those under 50, and $6,500 per year for those who are 50 or older).
+Find the limits in the chart above.
+Repko explains, “If you are married and filing jointly on your tax return, and your modified adjusted gross income (MAGI) is less than $193,000, then you can contribute the full amount ($6,000 per year for those under 50, and $7,000 per year for those who are 50 or older).

-But this contribution amount is phased out over the next $10,000 of MAGI.
+But this contribution amount phases out over the next $10,000 of MAGI.
 If your MAGI is above $203,000, you cannot contribute to a Roth IRA at all.
 If your income lies somewhere in between, you can contribute to a Roth IRA, but not the full amount.”

 He adds, “If you file a single tax return, and your MAGI is less than $122,000, then you can contribute the full amount ($6,000 per year for those under 50 years old, and $7,000 per year for those 50 and older), but you are phased out from making a contribution at $137,000.”